Menu

 Victims' Compensation

-Victims have the right to information about financial compensation available to them.
+Victims have the right to information about financial compensation that is available to them.

 If the victim is a child, a parent or guardian can make the application.
 If the victim is a dependent adult, their guardian can make the application.
 If the victim does not have capacity, another person can be allowed to make the application on the victim's behalf.
 If the victim is deceased, a dependent can make an application for compensation.